bhattharishbvp/kafka/README.md

 Our solution has to make sure no data loss in case of heavy load or back pressure.

 # Why we need streaming platform
 The event streaming platform gives us a solution that decouples publishers from consumers.
-That implies a publisher will not care if the consumer is available to consume the messages or not.
+That implies, a publisher will not care if the consumer is available to consume the messages or not.

 Our streaming platform shall give us the following advantages (including but not limited to)
 1) publisher/consumer decoupling